 - Standard settings for CiSCO systems: - 4 minutes of Purge Time for each Gas.
-Purging is performed with the calibration gas that is used to challenge the analyzer. - > Purge Times are User Settings in the OIT panel or Realview. - Setting Purge times lower, saves gas, but raises possibilities of unstable results, especially during times of high emissions; startup, shutdown, process variations. - 1 Minute of Sample Time for Each Gas.
-Once the purge time is completed, the CEMS Datasystem begins averaging data for a period of one minute, the end result, being the cal check response.

-➤ Sample Time is not changeable.

-- End-of-Cal Purge Time.
-Once the last Cal result is calculated, the last cal gas is shutoff, and process gas begins to enter the system.
+Purging is performed with the calibration gas that is used to challenge the analyzer. - Purge Times are User Settings in the OIT panel or Realview. - Setting Purge times lower, saves gas, but raises possibilities of unstable results, especially during times of high emissions; startup, shutdown, process variations. - I Minute of Sample Time for Each Gas.
+Once the purge time is completed, the CEMS Data system begins averaging data for a period of one minute, the end result, being the calibration check response.
+(Some sites have 30 second or less Sample Times) - Sample Time is not changeable. - End-of-Cal Purge Time.
+Once the last Cal result is calculated, the last calibration gas is shutoff, and process gas begins to enter the system.
 The End Of Cal purge time should be set long enough to allow the process gas to travel to the analyzer, and the analyzer stabilize on the process values. - > Typically set to 2 minutes, this is a user changeable setting.